 Connections of the best minimum distance chasers have always supported the Celebration Chase.
 They love the chance for their stars to secure one more big win and a healthy prize fund which reached £160,000 in 2022.
 Early winners included Edredon Bleu and Well Chief and the calibre of victors has only improved with three high class horses following up victory in the Champion Chase with another in the Celebration Chase in the same season.
 Celebration Chase winner in 2015, Special Tiara, showed that it’s possible to do the reverse by going on to win the Cheltenham equivalent in 2017.

 Dual Champion Chase/Celebration Chase Winners: 2001 – 2022

 High Class Winners for a High Class Race

 Another sign of the quality of the race is seen by the list of trainers to have saddled a winner of the Celebration Chase.
-Henrietta Knight won the first edition and has since been joined by other hugely successful trainers such as Paul Nicholls (five wins as of 2019), Nicky Henderson (also five wins) and Gary Moore, who trained Sire De Grugy for his two wins.
+Henrietta Knight won the first edition and has since been joined by other hugely successful trainers such as Paul Nicholls (seven wins as of 2022), Nicky Henderson (five wins) and Gary Moore, who trained Sire De Grugy for his two wins.
 High class jockeys have also won this.
-Tony McCoy became the first to win three times on French Opera in 2011.
+Anthony McCoy became the first to win three times on French Opera in 2011.
 He has now been surpassed by Nico de Boinville with four wins, once on Sprinter Sacre and three times on Altior.